 The long history of gogo dancing and gogo bars and clubs dates back to long before Thailand’s first gogo club opened in Bangkok, before Thai bar girls as we know them today, and before the Tahitian Queen, the first gogo and now the oldest bar in Pattaya opened.

-The term ‘go go’ is derived from the French word “a gogo” , which means “in abundance” or “galore”, and this is thought to previously originate from the term “la gogue”, meaning “joy/happiness”.
-Whether or not this is where “go go bar” originated from is hard to say, but the evidence certainly suggests that “go-go”, agogo, a go go, a gogo, whatever you want to call it, originates from the French language.
+The term ‘go go’ is derived from the French word “a gogo”, which means “in abundance” or “galore”, and this is thought to previously originate from the term “la gogue,” meaning “joy/happiness”.
+Whether or not this is where “gogo bar” originated from is hard to say, but the evidence certainly suggests that “go-go”, agogo, a go go, a gogo, or whatever you choose to call it originates from the French language.

-One more possible origin is an American slang term which became popular in the early 1960’s.
+One more possible origin is an American slang term that became popular in the early 1960s.
 The term “go go” was a derivative of the original “go” or “the go”, meaning something was trending or popular.

 The First Go-Go Club.

 The origins of Go-Go Dancing actually date back to 1958 when the first Go-Go club, Peppermint Lounge, opened in New York City.
 It was from here that ‘The Twist’ was launched, as in the famous Sam Cooke song ‘Twisting The Night Away’.
 Around this time, the club became really popular and began to attract big-name celebrities and stars such as Marilyn Monroe, Jackie Kennedy, Noel Coward, and Frank Sinatra.